Ariavm95/reddit_interview/README.md

 # Reddit App Interview

 This project mainly started for an interview, and I tried to keep it as simnple as possible to avoid confusion.
+The given time to code this was less than 1 day

 ## Prerequisites